superyicheng/Easybase/README.md

 - **All useful information, nothing else** — Relevant chunks are loaded in full.
 Everything outside the query's scope is abstracted in tree summaries — present as structure, not as noise.
 - **User-first context** — soul.md gives the AI your background and preferences before any project knowledge.
-- **Zero dependencies** — Single Python file, standard library only.
+- **Zero dependencies** — Core engine is a single Python file using only the standard library.
+MCP server requires one package (`mcp`).
-- **Works with any MCP-capable AI** — Claude Desktop, Claude Code, Cursor, Windsurf.
+- **Works with any AI** — MCP server for Claude/Cursor, browser extension for ChatGPT/Claude.ai/Gemini.
 - **Synonym-aware search** — Chunks get comprehensive synonym tags.
 A search for "authentication" finds chunks about "login" too.
 - **Full inventory prevents missed info** — Every load output lists ALL chunks, so the AI can spot what BM25 didn't match.
 - **Scales without slowing down** — Search time is proportional to matches, not corpus size.
 The inverted index never scans the full corpus.